Guide to choosing the best sports headphones.

 You probably think that the only thing that separates a good running headset from a cheap one is that it doesn't fall out while running.
 Nothing could be further from the truth.
 Although support is a very important factor in bluetooth running headsets, the truth is that in recent years there have been many innovations in this regard.
 Manufacturers have taken great care to adapt these improvements and innovations to sports headphones and running headphones and we summarize them in the following tips for choosing the best running headphones:

 - We recommend buying a bluetooth headset.
-The truth is that eliminating the tangle of wires and their weight that makes you constantly drop the headphones when running helps you focus on the exercise and not have to be adjusting them every now and then.
+The truth is that eliminating the tangle of wires and their weight that makes you constantly drop the headphones when running, helps you focus on the exercise and not have to be adjusting them every now and then.

 - Buy running headphones with accessories that help improve the fit: there are those with internal fins that allow the running headphones to be fixed to the inside of the ear.
 Other accessories, on the other hand, have the running headphones attached to the outer contour of the ear.

 - Buying a wireless running headset with a good bass presence is always a good idea.
-This will make it easier for you to keep up the pace and find that extra motivation that good running helmets provide.
+This will make it easier for you to keep up the pace and find that extra motivation that good running headphones provide.
 In this regard, we recommend the Beats Power Beats 3 Wireless.

-- If you are looking for a bluetooth headset for running, it is important to look at the type of band and the positioning of the battery.
+- If you are looking for a bluetooth headset for running, it's important to look at the type of band and the positioning of the battery.
 Some brands have an adjustable band that avoids having extra weight moving around while running.
 Other brands position the battery on the same band and it can be uncomfortable to have the weight of the battery hanging down.
 We recommend an adjustable band and a well-fixed battery, with a clip or better yet, placed inside the running headphones.

 - If you prefer to buy a cheap wired running headset, there are a few tricks that can get you out of trouble when you're out on your runs.
 For example: